josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 You can take advantage of Ahead-of-time \(AOT\) compilation on hybrid apps just like on any other Angular application.
 The setup for a hybrid app is mostly the same as described in the [Ahead-of-time Compilation chapter][AioGuideAotCompiler] save for differences in `index.html` and `main-aot.ts`

-The `index.html` will likely have script tags loading AngularJS files, so the `index.html` for AOT must also load those files.
+The `index.html` will likely have `script` elements loading AngularJS files, so the `index.html` for AOT must also load those files.
 An easy way to copy them is by adding each to the `copy-dist-files.js` file.

 You'll need to use the generated `AppModuleFactory`, instead of the original `AppModule` to bootstrap the hybrid app: